 The environment that you are sleeping in is important.
 Make sure your bedroom is not too cold, but also not too warm.
 Again, this is easier said than done.
 Wrap yourself up and make sure you are warm in your duvet, as if you turn the heating on, it could make it uncomfortable for you.
-Did you know that long-term health also can be affected when external noises cause poor sleep.
+Did you know that long-term health also can be affected when external noises cause poor sleep?
 Wearing earplugs can be a solution, but some people do not feel comfortable and suffer from anxiety if they are sleeping with something in their ears.
-Your partner could be a main cause of your lack of ability to sleep due to the noises they make, fortunately, though there is a solution!
-It comes in the name of Therasnore and for anyone who suffers from anxiety because they are kept up all night due to their sleeping partner, this could help!
-Therasnore is a small and simple device and is very comfortable to wear.
-It also allows freedom of movement in the jaw, so that you can breathe more easily.
-The clinical trials have proven that Therasnore is up to 93% effective at treating mild to moderate sleep apnoea, as well as loud snoring.
+Your partner could be a main cause of your lack of ability to sleep due to the noises they make.

 5) Be active

-Thankfully, there are plenty of solutions out there which can help you to get your required eight hours!
+Thankfully, there are plenty of solutions out there that can help you to get your required eight hours!